 How does it feel to be a member of the Jordan Brand family?

 It feels amazing.
 It means everything to me as a basketball player.
 When I first heard that there was interest, it was obviously mutual, and I was so excited.
 It’s a dope brand that shows what family means on and off the court.
-The brand comes with a lot of swag, from MJ to the greatness of this sport and its power to move culture.
+The brand comes with a lot of swag, from MJ to the greatness of this sport, in general.

 You’ve grown up and developed your game globally.
 How has your love of basketball evolved while playing and living in Germany, Turkey and the U.S.?